vectorgrp/XCPlite/tools/xcpclient/README.md

 XCP test client implementation in Rust

-Used for integration testing and for uploading or generating A2L files.
+Used for integration testing and csvfor uploading or generating A2L files.
 Partial XCP implementation hard-coded for xcp-lite and XCPlite.